Third Suspect In Poisoning Of Former Russian Spy Named By Investigative Group

 Denis Sergeev was born in the southeastern town of Usharal in Kazakhstan, according to Bellingcat's report.
 He allegedly served in the army before attending Moscow's Military Diplomatic Academy, a school once described as a GRU-KGB establishment by the CIA.

-And under the name "Sergey Fedotov," Sergeev is accused of traveling to England in March 2018 with two other men suspected of being involved in the Novichok poisoning incident which left Skripal and his daughter, Yulia, slumped on a bench.
+And under the name "Sergey Fedotov," Sergeev is accused of traveling to England in March 2018 with two other men suspected of being involved in the Novichok poisoning incident that left Skripal and his daughter, Yulia, slumped on a bench.
 They were hospitalized for weeks and released that spring.

 "He's one of the most difficult of all of the GRU officers that we've tracked," lead investigator Christo Grozev told NPR by Skype.
 Sergeev is senior to the other GRU suspects, he adds.